 I’ve been busy compiling a list of companion plants to help me better plan my garden this year.
-For those of you who are still very new to gardening, companion planting refers to planting different crops close to each other for the purpose of for the purpose of providing mutual benefits.
+For those of you who are still very new to gardening, companion planting refers to purposeful selection and placement of crops, flowers, and plants to provide mutual benefits.

 I thought it might be helpful to some of you (as well as to myself for future reference) if I shared just a few companion planting tips and pairs.
 I’d love to have you comment on what you’ve noticed work together as well!

 Asparagus – Asparagus grows well when planted near marigolds and nasturtiums, as well as herbs like basil and parsley, to repel pets.
 Asparagus is a great companion for tomatoes as it repels nematodes that attack tomatoes, while tomatoes repel asparagus beetles.

 However, it does not grow well with garlic and fennel.
 Fennel, in particular, does not grow well with asparagus, because they are both sulfur-rich vegetables and can deplete the soil of that nutrient.